vera-rykalina/rki_tsi/README.md

 # HIVtime
+HIVtime is a seamless pipeline developed to implement the HIV-phyloTSI method.
+This method was designed to estimate time since infection (TSI) using HIV deep-sequencing data.
+The source code and documentation are available on the HIV-phyloTSI GitHub repository.

-HIVtime is a seamless pipeline developed to automate HIV-phyloTSI method.
-The [method](https://www.medrxiv.org/content/10.1101/2022.05.15.22275117v1) has been developed to estimate time since infection (TSI) from HIV deep-sequencing data.
-Here is a link for the HIV-phyloTSI GitHub [page](https://github.com/BDI-pathogens/HIV-phyloTSI/tree/main).
+HIVtime is a seamless pipeline developed to implement the HIV-phyloTSI method.
+The [method](https://www.medrxiv.org/content/10.1101/2022.05.15.22275117v1) was designed to estimate time since infection (TSI) using HIV deep-sequencing data.
+The source code and documentation are available on the HIV-phyloTSI GitHub repository [page](https://github.com/BDI-pathogens/HIV-phyloTSI/tree/main).

 ## Pipeline workflow
 ![Plot](/images/HIVtime_400_dpi.png)